 Lefse is a Norwegian flatbread made with potatoes, cream, and a whole lot of care.
 Prepared and eaten at holiday gatherings, the tender bread requires finesse, experience, and many hands on deck to make properly.
 But, much like making homemade tortillas, the time and effort is worth it.
 Amy Thielen's recipe in The New Midwestern Table is a clear, specific, and helpful guideline for those wanting to dip their toes into lefse cookery.

-Entries tagged with 'the new midwestern table'
+'the new midwestern table' on Serious Eats

 It may not be as much of a showstopper as a crown roast of pork or an elegant roast goose, but when prepared properly, a pot roast will be far more tender, delicate, and memorable than any of these typical centerpieces.
 Even better, it can be made in advance and popped in the oven to heat through at whatever hour needed.